Design Your Courses

 The CFE Course Design Institute (CDI) is a structured sequence of workshops, activities, and working sessions held over a 3-day period (12 hours overall) where a small cohort of instructors–generally between six and eight participants–are immersed in backward design approaches for developing their courses.

-The CFE Large Course Redesign Initiative (formerly known as 100+ Initiative) supports faculty members interested in implementing changes to a large enrollment course in order to improve student engagement and learning outcomes.
+The CFE Large Course Redesign Initiative supports faculty members interested in implementing changes to a large enrollment course in order to improve student engagement and learning outcomes.

 In keeping with the University’s commitment to teach a diverse community of undergraduate, graduate, and professional students at one of the world’s great research universities, the UNC Center for Faculty Excellence is proud to advance a culture of inclusive excellence in our classrooms and on our campus.

-The Flexible Learning Spaces Initiative (FLSI) is a multi-year plan to implement classroom updates and help faculty, graduate instructors, and students make the most of them.
+The Flexible Learning Spaces Initiative (FLSI) is a multi-year plan to update classrooms so that they support a wider variety of instructional methods.
+It also features support to help faculty, graduate instructors, and students make the most of them.